-Having an Autistic Spectrum Condition (ASC) means that the person has a different way of understanding other people and the world around them.
-ASC is a lifelong developmental disorder, not an illness or a disease so there is no ‘cure’ but there are many ways that difficulties can be managed.
+Having Autism means that the person has a different way of understanding and relating to other people and the world around them.

-Here are some of the things you might see, in various combinations and from mild to severe, in people who have ASC:
+Here are some of the things you typically see, in various combinations and from mild to severe, in people who have autism:

-People with ASC may be overly sensitive to sounds, smells, touch, pain or light, finding these things uncomfortable, frightening or painful.
-Some people do not appear sensitive to these things at all.
+People with autism may be over sensitive to sounds, smells, touch, pain or light, finding these things uncomfortable, frightening or painful.
+Or, being under sensitive to some of these things.

 Now showing: Video 1 of 3